jggatc/pyjsarray/readme.txt

 PyjsArray

 The PyjsArray module provides Python objects that wrap the JavaScript TypedArray objects.
+An Ndarray class is also provided to instantiate N-dimensional arrays.
 It was designed for use in Python-to-JavaScript applications that are translated with the Pyjs compiler (http://pyjs.org).
 The module provides the following TypedArray objects:

     PyjsArray object        TypedArray object
     ----------------        -----------------